cmu-jollyroger/jr-ros/src/jr_kinematics/src/readme.md

 # Service calls and default tests

-Note the x,y,z are in meters and all angless are in degrees
+Note the x,y,z are in meters and all angles are in degrees
 ## For arm points downwards:

 ```